Water opossum

 The water opossum (Chironectes minimus), also locally known as the yapok (/ˈjæpɒk/), is a marsupial of the family Didelphidae.
-It is the only living member of its genus, Chironectes.
+It is the only monotypic species of its genus, Chironectes.
 This semiaquatic creature is found in and near freshwater streams and lakes from Mexico through Central and South America to Argentina and is the most aquatic living marsupial (the lutrine opossum also has semiaquatic habits).
-It is also the only living marsupial in which both sexes have a pouch.
-The thylacine, commonly referred to as the Tasmanian tiger, also exhibited this trait, but it is now extinct.
+It is also the only extant marsupial species in which both sexes have a pouch.
+The now extinct thylacine, commonly referred to as the Tasmanian tiger, also exhibited this trait.

-The water opossum lives in bankside burrows, emerging after dusk to swim and search for fish, crustaceans and other aquatic animals, which it eats on the bank.

-Origin of the name

-The local name for the water opossum, "yapok", probably comes from the name of the Oyapok River in French Guiana.
+The local name for the water opossum, "yapok", may come from the name of the Oyapock River in French Guiana.